Seeing the Unseen: Learning Basis Confounder Representations for Robust Traffic Prediction

-where $\bm{H}_t \in \mathbb{R}^{N \times D}$ is the traffic representation matrix at time step $t$, and $T_1$ is the length of the output sequence.
-Here, $N$ is the node number of our input network, and $D$ is the representation dimension.
+where $\bm{E}_t \in \mathbb{R}^{N \times D}$ is the traffic embedding matrix at time step $t$, and $T_1$ is the length of the output sequence.
+Here, $N$ is the node number of our input network, and $D$ is the embedding dimension.

 \paratitle{Graph Convolutional Layer (GCL).} We take the output of TCL as input.
 Our GCL is implemented by a graph-based message-passing network~\cite{ji2023spatio}: